petchanawat/Predicting-Credit-Card-Approvals/README.md

 - Key features contributing to credit approval prediction included years of employment, credit score, and income, suggesting these factors play a significant role in approval likelihood.

+### Conclusion
+This project successfully automated the credit card approval process using machine learning, providing insights into critical features affecting approvals.

+### Next Steps
+- **_Explore Additional Algorithms:_** Investigate and implement alternative machine learning algorithms to improve model accuracy and performance, such as ensemble methods or deep learning approaches.
+- **_Analyze Categorical Features:_** Conduct a deeper study of categorical features to evaluate their correlation with the target variable.
+- **_Deployment Considerations:_** Plan for the deployment of the model in a real-world environment, considering aspects such as scalability, monitoring, and maintenance.